malikshairali/android-sensor-framework/README.md

 - Magnetometer
 - Barometer

 In addition to the Sensor Framework, this sample also demonstrates integration of Google AdMob (Banner, Interstitial, and Rewarded Ads) and Biometric Authentication.
+Added string localization to provide bilingual support (currently English, Urdu, and Farsi).

 **Note:** The sample code does not follow any design/architectural pattern.
 One activity contains all the code (i'm sorry for that).
 Please refer to other repos to see implentation of **MVVM** pattern.